-Scotland Women were overcome by a powerful French side in the second round of the Women’s Six Nations in La Rochelle.
+Scotland Women battled hard against a clinical England side in the penultimate round of the Women’s Six Nations.

 |France Women||39||v||19||Wales Women|